-- Reviewers are then asked to review and make comments and edits on a separate document, not on the articles themselves, and send these back to the Editors.
-In particular, ‘Originality’, ‘Structure and Clarity of Expression’, ‘Strength of Argument’, ‘Quality of Research and Contribution to the Field’ should be assessed.
-However, criteria for assessment may differ according to type of submission (e.g. opinion piece, research paper, podcast, photography essay, etc.), which will be communicated by email to the Reviewer at the time of contact.
+- Reviewers are then asked to review and make comments and edits on a separate document, not on the articles themselves, and to return these to the Editors.
+In particular, ‘Originality’, ‘Structure and Clarity of Expression’, ‘Strength of Argument’, and ‘Quality of Research and Contribution to the Field’ should be assessed.
+However, the criteria for assessment may differ according to the type of submission (e.g. opinion piece, research paper, podcast, photography essay, etc.); this will be communicated by email to the Reviewer at the time of contact.

-- If Reviewers so wish, they can also make changes on the text itself, but always using the function of ‘tracking changes’, so that the Contributor can easily see suggested modifications.
+- If Reviewers so wish, they may make changes on the text itself, but must always use the function ‘track changes’, so that the Contributor can easily see the suggested modifications.

-- Editors anonymise the comments/edits and revert to the Contributors with the comments.
+- Editors anonymise the comments and edits and revert the submission to the Contributors, together with the comments.

-- The Contributors rework on the submissions and send them back to the Editors.
-The Editors check if the Reviewers’ comments were properly addressed.
-If issues arise the Editors communicate with the Reviewers for final consultation.
+- The Contributors rework the submissions and send them back to the Editors.
+The Editors check whether the Reviewers’ comments have been properly addressed.
+Where issues arise, the Editors communicate with the Reviewers for final consultation.